Occupational Therapy OT

 • New Hampshire

-The need for quality healthcare, including occupational therapists, is also rising in rural areas.
-This increasing demand impacts 60 million Americans, highlighting the need for OTs in non-urban regions.6
+The need for skilled healthcare practitioners, including occupational therapists, is also rising in rural America.2 This increasing demand impacts 60 million people, or one in five Americans, highlighting the need for OTs in non-urban regions.3

-Income can be a huge determining factor when you’re choosing a state to live and practice in.
-In 2021, the median annual salary for occupational therapists across the nation was $85,570—or $41.14 per hour.4 In the U.S. News & World Report’s annual round-up of professions across industries, they found that OTs in the top 25% earned an average of $103,060 per year, while the lowest 25% brought in an income of $70,880.7
+Income can be a determining factor when choosing a state to live and practice.
+In 2023, the median annual salary for occupational therapists across the nation was $96,370—or $46.33 per hour.1

 The setting in which you choose to practice can also impact your salary.
-Data shows that home health care and OT management are two of the highest-paying venues.7
+Data shows that management of companies and enterprises and home health care services are two of the highest-paying areas.2

 What Is the Overall Job Outlook for Occupational Therapists?

 The demand for OTs is expected to continue to grow.
-In 2021, the U.S. Bureau of Labor Statistics predicted that OT jobs would accelerate at a rate of 14% over the next decade.4 Roughly 10,100 occupational therapy roles are projected to open each year.
+In 2022, the U.S. Bureau of Labor Statistics predicted that OT jobs will accelerate at a rate of 12% over the next decade.1 Roughly 9,600 occupational therapy roles are projected to open each year.1

+Are you ready to pursue a career in occupational therapy?
 One thing to consider when it comes to how to get into occupational therapy school is picking the right program.
-The University of St. Augustine for Health Sciences is an optimal choice for healthcare professionals who are interested in pursuing an advanced degree in occupational therapy.
+The University of St. Augustine for Health Sciences (USAHS) offers collaborative graduate Occupational Therapy (OT) Degree programs.

-We offer MOT, OTD and PPOTD programs to provide you with the training and tools you need to make a difference.
-Our programs are specifically tailored to meet the demands of the modern student, with curriculums and online courses available to suit your needs and schedule.
+USAHS offers Master of Occupational Therapy (MOT), Doctor of Occupational Therapy (OTD), and Post-Professional Doctor of Occupational Therapy (PPOTD) programs that provide you with the training and tools you need to make a difference.
+Our programs are specifically tailored to meet the demands of the modern student, with flexible and hybrid models to align with your needs and schedule.

-Request information about our programs today and start paving the way for a rewarding career in occupational therapy.
+Request information about our programs today and pave the way for a rewarding role in occupational therapy.

 Sources: